angular/components/guides/duplicate-theming-styles.md

 As explained in the [theming guide](./theming.md), a theme in Angular Material consists of configurations for the `color`, `density` and `typography` systems.
-As some of these individual systems have default configurations, it could happen that styles are unnecessarily duplicated.
+As some of these individual systems have default configurations, some usage patterns may cause duplication in the CSS output.

-Below is an example of a pattern that causes duplicated theme styles being generated.
+Below is an example of a pattern that generates duplicative theme styles:

 ```scss
 $light-theme: mat-light-theme((color: ...));